 6.41.1 Applicability to language

-The vulnerability documented in TR 24772-1 Section 6.41 applies to Ada.
+The vulnerability documented in TR 24772-1 subclause 6.41 applies to Ada.

 Ada allows only a restricted form of multiple inheritance, where only one of the multiple ancestors (the parent) may implement operations.
-All other ancestors (interfaces) can only specify the operations’ signature.
+All other ancestors (interfaces) can only specify the operations’ signature, and whether the operation must be overridden, or can simply do nothing if never explicitly defined.
 Therefore, Ada does not suffer from multiple inheritance related vulnerabilities.

+Ada has no preference rules to resolve ambiguities of calls on primitive operations of tagged types.
+Hence the related vulnerability documented in TR 24772-1 subclause 6.41 does not apply to Ada.

 6.41.2 Guidance to language users

+Follow the mitigation mechanisms of subclause 6.41.5 of TR 24772-1.

-Use the overriding indicators on potentially inherited subprograms to ensure that the intended contract is obeyed, thus preventing the accidental redefinition or failure to redefine an operation of the parent.
+Use the overriding indicators on potentially inherited subprograms to ensure that the intended set of operations are overridden, thus preventing the accidental redefinition or failure to redefine an operation of the parent.

+Specify Pre’Class and Post’Class aspects when a primitive operation is initially defined, to indicate the properties of inputs that any overridings must accept, and the properties of outputs that any overridings must produce.

 Use the mechanisms of mitigation described in TR 24772-1.

 6.42 Violations of the Liskov Substitution Principle or the Contract Model [BLP]